 If you notice these signs of inflammation, you are experiencing something different than simple mouse shoulder tendinopathy.
 You should consult your doctor if you are concerned about these symptoms.

 For gamers, mouse shoulder is more common for PC users due to lifting the arm or holding the arm up to use the mouse.
 Common risks for PC users include:

-It is absolutely essential to perform the eccentric, or “down-phase,” portion of these exercises slowly and under control!
+The lengthening phase of muscle contraction is the most important!
+Below, we have a list of exercises that may help resolve this ailment.
+It is absolutely essential to perform the eccentric, or “down-phase” portion of these exercises slowly and under control!

 Resisted exercises to add eccentric action to the biceps muscle include:

 For the following exercise, use both arms to lift the weight and only one arm (the affected side) to lower the weight back down.

 - Use a dumbbell or small weighted object

 - Using BOTH arms, lift the dumbbell or weight directly in front of you, up to shoulder height